natb1/old.social_analyzer/README.md

 ```
 where identity is an Identity, and observable_workflow is
 a celery task that must be invoked once for each Observable instance.

+## assumptions
+- Non-blocking IO is interpreted to mean guaranteed parallelism during IO.
+This is enforced by using separate queues for IO bound tasks.
+This assumes there
+is at least one worker per queue.
+A stricter
+interpretation of non-blocking IO might require tasks to yield the worker
+thread during IO.
+I don't think celery would be the right tool for that.
+- Analysis only involves requesting existing reports for url's, not
+submitting requests to do a new analysis.